bubbletroubles/PowerStig/Home.md

 PowerSTIG wraps up all the STIG's rules as a single entry, so you can focus on the rest of your configuration.
 The DSC platform will detect conflicting settings, so if you use PowerSTIG and try to change a STIG setting somewhere else, the configuration will error out.
 This prevents you from accidently overwriting a STIG setting and not documenting it properly.
-You can read more about this in the [Composite Resource](CompositeResources) page.
+You can read more about this in the [Composite Resource][CompositeResources] page.
 All of this leads to needing a way to:

 1. Define local or organizational settings